Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 6. Month 3: Start a pilot project in a sovereign cloud environment.

-The major providers have recognized the need and offer special solutions:
+The major providers have recognised the need and offer dedicated solutions — and European platforms have matured:

-• Google Cloud Sovereign Solutions: Provides similar guarantees for data location and control, often in partnership with local providers.
+• Google Cloud Sovereign Solutions: Similar guarantees for data location and control, often in partnership with local providers (e.g., T-Systems).

-These offerings are an important step but require careful examination.
+These offerings are an important step but require careful examination of operator model, service parity, key model, exit capability and cost.
 Cloud consulting for public authorities helps to validate the providers’ promises and find the right solution for your needs.

 The Role of BSI C5 and IT Baseline Protection

 Digital sovereignty and compliance go hand in hand.
 Being BSI C5 compliant is a basic requirement for a sovereign cloud.
-The controls in the C5 catalog cover many aspects of sovereignty, especially in the areas of transparency and operational security.
+The controls in the C5 catalogue cover many aspects of sovereignty, especially in the areas of transparency and operational security — and C5:2026 adds tenant isolation, confidential computing and supply-chain criteria.

 IT Baseline Protection consulting helps to integrate the BSI’s requirements into the cloud architecture.
 An ISO 27001 certification based on IT Baseline Protection demonstrates the effectiveness of the implemented measures.